 Factors That Condition the Car Buying Journey

-Although car buying journeys can be highly diverse, three stages dictate the actions taken by the customers before making a purchase and their perception of your brand.
+Although car buyer journeys can be highly diverse, three stages dictate the actions taken by the customers before making a purchase and their perception of your brand.
 These stages are discussed below.

 The reason behind the intent to purchase decides how long or urgently the purchase is made and with what search the car buying journey begins.
 The primary triggers have been identified as a change in lifestyle, if their car has broken down for good, for routine renovation, or just because they want to buy one.